sabertazimi/awesome-thesis-notes/basicThesisNotes.md

 ### Introduction

+Mirage focusses on the domain of I/O intensive cloud servers

 We treat the final VM image as a single-purpose appliance rather than a general-purpose system by stripping away functionality at compile-time:

 *   the unikernel approach to providing sealed single-purpose appliances, particularly suitable for providing cloud services